 One of Sydney’s most enduring gay venues, Stonewall is the camp and brash staple of the scene, attracting a young colourful crowd most nights of the week.
 The beloved venue has been given a slight reprieve from the lock-out laws so can now allow new patrons through its doors until 2am.
 Stonewall’s ground floor features drag shows and themed events, and the top levels are open on Friday and Saturday nights with DJs and laser lights.
 Malebox on Wednesdays is very popular – so wear your number proudly and see if you get male!
 On Sunday evenings, Polly Petrie’s long-running drag talent quest is something to behold.
 Stonewall is at 175 Oxford Street.

 This big two-level club just off Taylor Square boasts huge dancefloors, a mezzanine chillout zone and an outside smoking area.
 ARQ is where many big nights out on Oxford Street end up, but be sure to be in the line outside by 1:45am, as the lockout laws mean no one new can enter after 2am.
 Thursday, Friday, Saturday and Sunday nights feature drag show extravaganzas and regular themed parties.
 Find ARQ at 16 Flinders Street.

 There’s a long line outside this downstairs venue after midnight each weekend!
 Inside there’s a modest dancefloor and a fun up-for-it crowd enjoying retro and pop-dance classics.
-With its friendly, no-attitude atmosphere, Palms attracts a range of ages each weekend.
-All are welcome (but please no open-toed shoes).
+With its friendly, no-attitude atmosphere, Palms attracts a range of ages.
+All are welcome (but no open-toed shoes please).
 Palms is at 124 Oxford Street.

 A gay mainstay, the Oxford is on the corner of Taylor Square and has several levels which hold different events and parties.
 The ground floor has lots of lovely booths inside and seated tables outside.
 There’s plenty of options to relax, meet, drink and eat.
 Enjoy cocktails and pub grub!
 Visit the Oxford at 134 Oxford Street.